KratosMultiphysics/Kratos/cmake_build/README.txt

 		    Available options are (-DNoChange, -DAdd_, -DAdd__, or -DUpCase) if the var is not prescribed it will be autommatically added "Add_" which works for gfortran

+			as an alternative the user may try to rely on cmake system for linking to blas. for example one can use ATLAS instead of the normal blas by adding

+				export BLA_VENDOR="ATLAS"

+			in the configure.sh

    MKL: 		-->Needed for MKL solver application
 		    Installation path is controlled by